kgn3400/carousel/readme.md

 It's possible to synchronize the rotation between multiple carousels by using the same optional Timer helper.
 Restarting the Timer helper can be done via the Carousel helper or via an automation

+The optional 'show if template' config settings is used to decide if the entity should be shown.
+The rendering result should be True for the entity to be included in carousel rotation.
+Template values = state and dict state_attributes.
+If there is no entities to show, then the Carousel entity state will be set to unknown.
+And the state can be used in the conditional card to decide if the card should be shown.

 ## Services

 Available services: __add__, __remove__, __show_entity__, __show_next__ and __show_prev__